sohansorker/Md_Sohan_sorker/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-I will try to find the dataset and make some preprocessing such as removing null values, i have the data of average temparature daily and I have the monthly data of accident, so I have to make it average and see the changes of temparature and the changes of road accident and see the relations.
+I will try to find the dataset